Plainfield, New Jersey: Parliament-Funkadelic Way

-LBGTQ+ community
+LGBTQ+ community

 A sizable and diverse LGBTQ+ community contributes to the long-time perception of Plainfield as a stronghold of gay life and gay community in the suburbs of New Jersey.

 Plainfield has one of the highest percentage of same-sex householders in the state of New Jersey.
 The First Unitarian Society of Plainfield, the oldest such congregation in the United States, is certified as LGBTQ welcoming.

 In 1986, The New York Times reported on what was termed at the time as the "growing homosexual population in Plainfield" drawn to the stock of aging Victorian, Tudor and colonial homes, and featured interviews with various gay men who lived in Plainfield and worked in Manhattan.

 One of the Queen City's elected leaders, former Councilwoman Rebecca Williams (who now represents all of Union County a county commissioner), is openly lesbian.
 In 2017, as Council President, Williams organized and hosted the city's first-ever Pride flag-raising during Pride Month.

 In 2015, an openly gay Plainfield Republican ran for state Assemblyman.

 Plainfield has been home to openly gay former New Jersey governor James McGreevey and his longtime partner, an Australian-American business executive.

 Plainfield is also at the center of gay life in Union County, which hosts LGBTQ family events and opened the state's first county-wide office of LGBTQ services in 2018.

-Tëmike Park is an LGBTQ+ welcoming space in Plainfield between Stelle Avenue and Randolph Road.
+Tëmike Park is an LGBTQ+ welcoming space in Cedar Brook Park in Plainfield between Stelle Avenue and Randolph Road.
 It is named for a Lenape-language expression of welcome.